 Opinion | RT is a terrible network.
-But banning it won’t defang Putin.
+But don’t ban it.

 It’s also important to note that there are almost certainly people working for RT who are providing information to the outside world that might not otherwise get out — if not in their public reports, then secretly.
 When I reported from Iran, some of the most damning material about the excesses and atrocities of the Iranian regime was made available by people working for state-run media who had access to raw and uncensored footage and leaked it to foreign media.
 They were devastated by what they saw and disgusted by how they earned their wages — so they found ways to make up for it.

+On Thursday, the production company behind RT America ceased its operations after the channel was dropped by several U.S. TV distributors.
+Such trends could continue.
 If technology companies decide to block RT content on their own, that is their call and should be part of broader efforts to actually combat disinformation.

 But ultimately, RT’s ability to broadcast its twisted narratives is not an important press freedom issue, and governments shouldn’t turn it into one.
 Instead, they should be focusing their efforts on amplifying independent outlets and voices in Russia — ones that are being shut down and targeted by Russian authorities by the day.